timofeysie/rainbow-connection/docs/raspberry-pi-zero-w-setup.md

 # Raspberry Pi Zero time lapse camera project

+This document details how to setup a Raspberry Pi Zero in headless mode for taking time lapse images.

 The "Workflow Commands" section is for reference after the project is setup.

 For the full tutorial of how to set up the zero from the beginning, start at the "How to setup a Raspberry Pi Zero W with Headless setup" section.